 Writing involves any kind of mark making including scribbles, which are a child’s first steps to learning how to write.

-- App: Letter School by Letter School Enabling Learning
+- App: Letter Schoolby Letter School Enabling Learning ($0.00, iOS, Android)

 - Interaction: Being able to coordinate small muscles in hands and fingers enables children to hold things, cut with scissors, tie their shoes, and fasten buttons.
 Development of fine motor skills also helps prepare children to write.
-ABC Dream introduces children to the letters of the alphabet through imaginative illustrations.
-Connect this learning with Letter School as children can practice writing through scaffolded activities in the app.
-Even though children may not write words we recognize, they are communicating and building the fine motor skills to write.
+Beach Tail tells the story of a boy drawing in the sand on a beach.
+You can use this story as inspiration for your child to draw with their finger in a tray of sand or on the ground with a stick.
+Even though children may not write letters or words that we recognize, they are communicating and building the fine motor skills which they will use to write.
 Practice with chunky crayons, paint brushes and chalk to connect writing with the words in books.
+When a child is ready to form letters, the Letter School app where children can practice writing through activities in the app.

 Playing gives children an opportunity to experience the world while developing fine and gross motor skills, cognitive concepts, language and social skills.

 - Interaction: Children learn through play!
 Research continues to show that play builds the foundation for growth in areas like literacy and STEM.
 Playing with other children at a young age, experiencing the fun of taking turns and sharing, and discovering that it is fun to pass the ball and then get it back, are great ways to learn important social emotional skills.
-Food offers a world of imaginative play for children.
-Have your child prepare pretend meals.
-Introduce new and fun vocabulary.
-“What is an artichoke!?”
-Help children make sense of their world by grouping things that go together such as knives, forks and spoons at a table.
+Taking turns while reading an interactive book like Plant the Tiny Seed develops a child’s impulse control.
+Plant the Tiny Seed also encouraged participation as the actions of the reader appear to make the plants grow.
+Bugs and Buttons is an engaging app which offers many different activities featuring photorealistic bugs, which some children find fascinating.
+Many of the activities utilize different capabilities of a tablet, which teaches your child how to operate technology, an essential aspect of digital literacy.

 Check out our preschool app list of staff favorites for more suggestions.